stant/jfileprocessorRest/README.md

 Just double-click on one!

 * Using an Exact filename for matching, you can create folders and in the folders create fake file names that you associate to a "job".
 Now when you double-click on the "file", it executes whatever you tell it to.
-Here I created execs to start programs like Chrome, Firefox, Netbeans, etc...
+Above I created execs to start programs like Chrome, Firefox, Netbeans, etc...

 Here is an example to call konsole to run a shell script: